bhallstein/Diatom/readme.md

     `LuaObj a_descendant = myObj["descendant_name"];`

-- Table members of unsupported type are skipped, i.e. not added to the descendants map at all
+Table members of unsupported type are skipped, i.e. not added to the descendants map at all

-- Table keys:
+On table keys:

 - When populating the descendants map, LuaObj turns all table keys into strings
 - The map is sorted using the Numericoid String Comparator, i.e. '10zxc' will come after '1zxc'.

 ## Kthx